alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 where `pairs` is an array of `Pair<View, String>` objects listing the shared element views and names that you'd like to share between activities.
 Don't forget to give your shared elements unique transition names either [programatically][setTransitionName] or in [XML][transitionName].
 Otherwise, the transition will likely break!
 * **TODO: briefly talk about enter/exit transition overlap and the default values**

-### Getting Started with the Fragment Transitions API
+### Introducing the Fragment Transition API

-If you are working with Fragment Transitions instead, the API is similar with a couple of differences:
+If you are working with Fragment transitions instead, the API is similar with a couple of differences:

 * Content [exit][Fragment#setExitTransition], [enter][Fragment#setEnterTransition], [reenter][Fragment#setReenterTransition], and [return][Fragment#setReturnTransition] transitions should be set by calling the corresponding methods in the `Fragment` class or as attributes in your Fragment's XML.
 * Shared element [exit][Fragment#setSharedElementExitTransition], [enter][Fragment#setSharedElementEnterTransition], [reenter][Fragment#setSharedElementReenterTransition], and [return][Fragment#setSharedElementReturnTransition] transitions should also be set by calling the corresponding methods in the `Fragment` class or as attributes in your Fragment's XML.
-* Whereas Activity Transitions are triggered by a call to `startActivity()`, Fragment Transitions are run automatically when a fragment is added, removed, attached, detached, shown, or hidden with similar effect.
+* Whereas Activity transitions are triggered by a call to `startActivity()`, Fragment transitions are run automatically when a fragment is added, removed, attached, detached, shown, or hidden with similar effect.
 * Shared elements should be specified as part of the `FragmentTransaction` by calling the [`addSharedElement(View, String)`][addSharedElement] method.

 ### Conclusion